Homes of Hope

 The Love INC Board and staff are committed to providing oversight to the existing 8 committees and to developing the program in other parts of Lancaster County.

-The Homes of Hope program offers individuals/families a 4–6 month stay in transitional housing.
+The Homes of Hope program offers families with school-aged children a 4–6 month stay in transitional housing.
 The transitional homes are fully furnished so residents bring only what they will need for their temporary stay.
 The residents are responsible to comply with the Homes of Hope Rules and Regulations, actively work on their Program Goals, regularly work with other Professional Case Management and utilize all available resources offered.

 Once in the home, residents are connected to: